Actuarial Science Program

 An Actuary is a business person who use mathematical and statistical tools to evaluate future risk and contingent events.
 To become an Actuary you must pass a series of professional exams.
 You can take exams while in college.
 For more information about the actuarial profession, see the Be An Actuary website.

 Purdue’s Actuarial Science Program is an interdisciplinary program jointly administered by the Department of Mathematics and the Department of Statistics.
 Upon graduation, students receive an Actuarial Science degree as well as a Statistics degree.
 In addition, most of the graduates also receive a Business Management minor.
 Students can graduate with "Honors in Actuarial Science" by fulfilling additional requirements.
-The program prepares students for an actuarial career as well as providing complete preparation for the first six exams set by the Society of Actuaries and the first five exams set by the Casualty Actuarial Society.
+The program prepares students for an actuarial career as well as providing complete preparation for the first six exams set by the Society of Actuaries and the first four exams set by the Casualty Actuarial Society.
 The Actuarial Program Plans of Study are available from the College of Science majors website.
-Actuarial Science has a Normal Plan of Study and an Honors Plan of Study listed.
+Actuarial Science has a normal Plan of Study (PDF) and an Honors Plan of Study (PDF) listed.
 These plans of study all permit the student to receive credit for all the Validation By Educational Experience (VEE) from the actuarial societies.

-The Actuarial Science Program through the support of the Department of Mathematics and the Department of Statistics pays Exam Awards to each actuarial science major who passes an actuarial exam while a student provided that they have completed the Exam Award Application prior to taking the exam.
+The Actuarial Science Program through the support of the Department of Mathematics and the Department of Statistics pays Exam Awards to each actuarial science major who passes an actuarial exam while a student provided that they have completed the Exam Award Application (PDF) prior to taking the exam.
 The Exam Awards are a reimbursement of 100% of the registration cost of the actuarial exam passed.

 The Actuarial Science Program is a participant in The Data Mine.
 The actuarial science students participating in The Data Mine are exposed to problems at the intersection of Actuarial Science and Data Science and techniques for dealing with those problems, including ethics.
 Students will learn to deal with large amounts of unstructured data.
 Students will work in groups to complete various projects such as a mortality and lapse study using data from a life insurance company and using publicly available data to model and price financial derivatives.
 Students will apply techniques from courses to real-world data using data analytic methods and tools to complete research.

-Approximately 25 employers recruit at Purdue each year for full time employment for seniors and summer internships for underclass students.
+Approximately 30 employers recruit at Purdue each year for full time employment for seniors and summer internships for undergraduate students.
 The Purdue Actuarial Club coordinates all recruiting for the Actuarial Science Program.
 Students need to have passed one or two or more exams and have a strong grade point average in order to find fulltime employment or a summer internship.
 For students with two exams, full time employment rates are close to 100% except for international students where the need for sponsorship can be a considerable hindrance.
 Most juniors with one exam have an internship following their junior year.
 Additionally, many sophomores with one exam have an internship following their sophomore year.

 The Purdue Actuarial Club is very active.
 Besides coordinating all recruiting, the Club provides support for students in their job search including resume workshops, interview workshops, and mock interviews which are invaluable to the members of the Club.
 Additionally, the Club sponsors social and professional events throughout the year.